oholiab/fucomp.github.io/_posts/2016-11-18-snoopers-charter.md

 * Always read the small print.
 I know we never do, nobody ever does.
 Start.
 * If you don't like the connotations, learn to say no and find an [alternative](https://alternativeto.net/).
+* That goes for your government too consider voting for your local [Pirate Party](http://www.pirateparty.org.uk/) or pro-privacy candidate
 * Use a VPN.
 Not just at home but also on your mobile devices.
 I recommend [NordVPN](https://www.nordvpn.com/).
 * Install [Pi-Hole](https://www.pi-hole.net/) on your home network and stop tracking and ads.
 Keep it updated.
 * Start using Signal by Whisper Systems.
 Tell all your friends and family, help them if they need to set it up.
 * If you like group chat consider switching from Slack to Semaphore.
-* Consider voting for your local [Pirate Party](http://www.pirateparty.org.uk/) or pro-privacy candidate